Ecolab Schedules Webcast of In - GuruFocus.com

-Christophe Beck, Ecolab Inc. chairman and chief executive officer, will address financial analysts at the William Blair Annual Growth Stock Conference on Tuesday, June 6.
-Ecolab will offer a webcast of Mr. Beck’s presentation.
+Scott Kirkland, Ecolab Inc. chief financial officer, will address financial analysts at the Baird Global Consumer, Technology & Services Conference on Tuesday, June 6.
+Ecolab will offer a webcast of Mr. Kirkland’s presentation.
 Details for the webcast are as follows:

 |